vishnu597/swiftl/swiftl/README.md

 ## Setup

-1. Clone this repository
+1. Grab the latest Github Release or clone this repository
 2. Open the `cursor-translator.xcodeproj` file in Xcode
 3. Build and run the application

 ## Usage

+1. Open DMG File and drag drop SwifTL into Applications folder
+2. Navigate to Settings > Privacy & Security to Allow SwifTL to run
-1. Click the translator icon in the menu bar
+3. Click the translator icon in the menu bar
-2. Select your source and target languages
+4. Select your source and target languages
-3. Click "Select Area to Translate"
+5. Click "Select Area to Translate"
-4. Click and drag to select the area containing text you want to translate
+6. Click and drag to select the area containing text you want to translate
-5. The translated text will appear in the app's interface
+7. The translated text will appear in the app's interface

 ## Implementation Notes

 - The app uses Vision framework for OCR (Optical Character Recognition)
-- The translation API is mocked for demonstration purposes.
-To make it functional, you'll need to integrate a real translation API such as Google Translate, DeepL, or Microsoft Translator
-- The app demonstrates key macOS capabilities:
-  - Menu bar app implementation
-  - Screen selection and capture
-  - OCR text recognition
-  - SwiftUI interface

-## Adding a Real Translation API

-To implement actual translation, modify the `translateText` method in the `TranslatorViewModel.swift` file by:

-1. Registering for a translation API service (Google Translate, DeepL, Microsoft Translator, etc.)
-2. Obtaining an API key
-3. Implementing the API call with proper authentication
-4. Parsing the response to extract the translated text
+- SwifTL uses a free Google Translate Web API to be offered 100% FREE.
+If you would like to use your own DeepL API key you can do so from the SwifTL settings.